Luxlorys/react-native-apple-health-kit/README.md

 # 📅 React Native Apple HealthKit

-🔹 **React Native Apple HealthKit** Expose HealthKit API from your React Native App!
+🔹 **React Native Apple HealthKit** A React Native package to interact with Apple HealthKit for iOS.
+This package allows access to health & fitness data exposed by Apple Healthkit.

 ---